Frequently Asked Questions - Emu68

 My A1200 is showing 512kb Chip RAM with PiStorm32, what gives?

-Your cmdline.txt has one or more of the move_slow_to_chip enable_c0_slow enable_c8_slow enable_d0_slow commands in.
+commands in.
 Remove it/them.
-They’re for machines with less than 2meg Chip.
+They’re for machines with less than 2meg Chip RAM.

-Should I install 68040.library?
+Should I install the 68040.library?

-No, Emu68 provides its own version of 68040.library which is built in into the driver pack ROM.
-It is autimatically initialized on boot, so a version stored on the hard drive would not even load.
+which is built in to the driver pack ROM.
+It is automatically initialized on boot, so a version stored on the hard drive would not even load.

 I’ve got a working hdf, how do I put that onto an SD for PiStorm?

-Finally add the emu68 files to the fat32 partition on the SD and configure it up as normal.
+Once you have written the image to your microSD card (using an imaging tool of your choice), add the Emu68 files to the fat32 partition on the SD and configure it as normal.

-Can I change CPU type in Emu68?
+Can I change the CPU type in Emu68?

 No, Emu68 does not emulate any specific CPU type.
 It identifies itself as a 68040 solely to support a particular set of supervisor instructions for system maintenance.
 Beyond this, it has no similarities with any member of the 680x0 family.
 It features distinct instruction execution timings, architecture, caches, and operating principles, none of which can be altered.

-Can I turn of JIT?
+Can I turn off JIT?

 Short answer: Yes, by powering off your Amiga.